The average hourly pay for a Data Technician is $17.44.

 Data technicians are responsible for collecting, analyzing, and implementing information, as well as facilitating data storage processes, creating detailed reports based on their work, and providing conclusions based on their observations.
 Advanced problem-solving skills are very important in this position to develop innovative solutions to data issues, as well as the ability to thrive in a fast-paced environment and multitask on separate projects with ease.
 They generally use a personal compute…Read more

 Data Technician Tasks

-Review documents and records for completeness and accuracy.
+- Review documents and records for completeness and accuracy.

-Compare records across fields and time to identify trends and quality problems.
+- Compare records across fields and time to identify trends and quality problems.

 Skills in Fiber are correlated to pay that is above average.
 Skills that pay less than market rate include Data Entry, Windows Operating System General Use, Microsoft Office and Microsoft Excel.

 What is the Pay by Experience Level for Data Technicians?